jenkinsci/azure-vmss-plugin/README.md

 ## Data/Telemetry

-Azure VMSS Plugin collects usage data and sends it to Microsoft to help improve our products and services.
+Azure Virtual Machine Scale Set Plugin collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

 You can turn off usage data collection in Manage Jenkins -> Configure System -> Azure -> Help make Azure Jenkins plugins better by sending anonymous usage statistics to Azure Application Insights.